Learn the basics of what a single family office is and the help it provides to high net worth individuals!

 The back-office support staff that does the daily work and necessary operational functions of family offices include but are not limited to, Public Relations, charitable giving, HR & Operations, Public Relations, Portfolio Management, and IT.

-The family office structure would typically have an administrator or personal assistant, either for the family office or workplace, or it may likewise be available for the use by the entire family outside the office.
+The family office structure would typically have an administrator or personal assistant, either for the family office or workplace, or it may likewise be available for use by the entire family outside the office.

 Another non-financial job function of a family office structure includes overseeing the personal affairs of the family, and normally this would include family/domestic personnel tasks, such as Housekeepers, Estate Managers, Butlers, Valets, Chauffeurs, Gardeners, Nannies, and more.